Not ordering any meat? Nationwide shipping at flat $9 or free! See how here.

 Taste the sauce!

-Add sea salt if needed and red pepper flakes.
+Add sea salt & pepper if needed and red pepper flakes if using.
 Bring sauce to a simmer and cook until desired thickness is achieved (about 3 minutes).

 Enjoy thoroughly.
 Really any wine you love will pair nicely with this.
 We served it with couscous, which was great for soaking up the sauce.